 What are the deadlines for proposals?

-FYS are offered only in the fall semester and proposals are due by February 1 for the following fall.
+FYS are offered only in the fall semester and proposals are due generally by January 31 for the next fall.

 What course number should be used?